coreinfrastructure/best-practices-badge/doc/security.md

 As a practical matter, related sites must (under various circumstances) receive some information about the user (at least that the user is trying to do something).
+This is true for all websites, so it's true for our site as well.
 In those cases we have selected partners we believe are trustworthy, and we have some kind of relationship with them.